-Ten year olds
+Ten - twelve year olds

-Your ‘little one' is now ten years old and you'll probably ask yourself - where did the time go?
+Your ‘little one' is now over ten years old and you'll probably ask yourself - where did the time go?

 It wasn't so long ago when they really depended on you.
 Now they really want to assert their independence, thoughts and ideas.
 Being ten marks the start of a transitional period, from late childhood to the much-feared, teenage stage.
 It's almost time to start preparing them for the next stage of school and life.

-You might also find that your ten year old is beginning to take an interest in lots of different activities.
+You might also find that your 10-12 year old is beginning to take an interest in lots of different activities.
 They often become quite skilled at certain sports and pastimes.
 Although a lot of ten year olds do enjoy TV and computer games, they are not content to just sit at home, they want a balance of both indoor and outdoor activity.